knutdrand/chap-python-sdk/PLAN.md

 # Implementation Plan: chap_python_sdk.testing Module

-This document outlines the implementation plan for the `chap_python_sdk.testing` module, which provides testing utilities for validating chapkit model implementations following the `BaseModelRunner` interface.
+This document outlines the implementation plan for the `chap_python_sdk.testing` module, which provides testing utilities for validating chapkit model implementations using the functional interface.

 ## Project Info